-ODPM Circular 06/2005 - continuous or stepping stone features fauna.
+ODPM Circular 06/2005 - continuous or stepping stone features88: Article 10 of the Habitats Directive requires Member States (where they consider it necessary) to endeavour to encourage the management of features of the landscape that are of major importance for wild flora and fauna.
 These features are those that, because of their linear and continuous structure or their function as stepping-stones, are essential for migration, dispersal and genetic exchange.
 Examples given in the Directive are rivers with their banks, traditional field boundary systems (such as hedgerows), ponds and small woods.
 Suitable planning conditions and obligations may serve to promote such management.